OrderedCuts: A new approach for computing Gomory-Hu tree: Introduction

-The ordering used in the GH algorithm is not random, but satisfies $\lambda(v_1)\ge \ldots \ge \lambda(v_\ell)$ where $\lambda(v)$ is the current (over-)estimation of $f(s,v)$.
-Thus, ``heavier'' nodes come first, which might give some hope to prove that the size of set $T$ is sufficiently small (if e.g.\ source node $s$ is chosen uniformly at random).
-Unfortunately, we do not know how to formalize this argument.

-On the high level, divide-and-conquer strategies for computing {\tt OC} tree have the same form as the computations performed by the classical Gomory-Hu algorithm: given a problem on the current graph $G$, run maxflow algorithm to obtain a certain cut $(S,T)$ and then recurse on the problems defined by $S$ and by $T$ (contracting the other set to a single vertex).
-There is, however, an important distinction between the two: cuts computed in the GH approach are minimum $s$-$t$ in the original graph for some terminals $s,t$, whereas cuts in the OC approach are minimum $S$-$T$ cuts in the original graph where the sizes of $S,T$ may grow at deeper levels of the recursion, and furthermore the size of $T$ can be controlled to a certain degree.
+Our practical implementation uses a different divide-and-conquer strategy for computing {\tt OC} tree.
+On the high-level, the method has the same form as the computations performed by the classical Gomory-Hu algorithm: given a problem on the current graph $G$, run maxflow algorithm to obtain a certain cut $(S,T)$ and then recurse on the problems defined by $S$ and by $T$ (contracting the other set to a single vertex).
+There is, however, an important distinction between the two: cuts computed in the GH approach are minimum $s$-$t$ cuts in the original graph for some terminals $s,t$, whereas cuts in the OC approach are minimum $S$-$T$ cuts in the original graph where the sizes of $S,T$ may grow at deeper levels of the recursion, and furthermore the size of $T$ can be controlled to a certain degree.
 Thus, one may expect the OC approach to give more balanced cuts in practice.
 Note, if all cuts $(S,T)$ were balanced (meaning $\min\{|S|,|T|\}=\Omega(|V_G|)$) then the maximum depth of the recursion would be logarithmic in $n$ and the approaches would take $\tilde O(1)$ calls to the maxflow algorithm on graphs of size $(O(n),O(m))$.

-To test this intuition, we have implemented a version of the algorithm based on the {\tt OrderedCuts} procedure, and compared it experimentally with the classical Gomory-Hu algorithm.
-On all of our test instances (except for one family of graphs, namely cycle graphs) the total size of graphs on which the maxflow algorithm is run was significantly smaller in the {\tt OrderedCuts} approach compared to the GH approach.
-For the majority of test instances this translated to smaller runtimes (and outperformed previous implementations of~\cite{Goldberg:01} and~\cite{MassiveGraphs}).
-Details of this study are reported in~\cite{OC:experimental}.
+Our experiments confirm this intuition.
+On all of our test instances (except for one family of graphs, namely cycle graphs) the total size of graphs on which the maxflow algorithm is run was significantly smaller in the OC approach compared to the classical GH approach.
+For the majority of test instances this translated to smaller runtimes (and outperformed previous implementations of Goldberg and Tsioutsiouliklis~\cite{Goldberg:01} and of Akiba et al.~\cite{MassiveGraphs}).

-We thus believe that besides theoretical contributions described above our work has a significant practical value, as it provides a basis for a practical implementation that appears to be the current state-of-the art.